 6) Keep up on taxes for the current tax year.
 This means having your withholding set to the correct amount.
-If you are self employed, keep up on estimated tax payments.
-We recommend to pay monthly while your Offer is pending..
+If you are self-employed, keep up on estimated tax payments.
+We recommend paying monthly while your Offer is pending..
 If you owe when you file, you have to pay in full as well.

 The IRS is much more strict on estimated tax payments now for submitted settlements than it was in the early 2010s.
 If not current with estimated payments the IRS will send a letter back to you regarding it.
 They will want you to become current or prove that you now can pay less estimated tax payment than before.
 If you are making less than you did as of your last tax return you should submit a profit/loss statement showing your more recent income.

-7) Make a copy of your entire packet that you are sending out.
+7) Make a copy of the entire packet that you are sending out.